muety/wakapi/README.md

       - targets: ['localhost:3000']
 ```

 #### Grafana

 There is also a [nice Grafana dashboard](https://grafana.com/grafana/dashboards/12790), provided by the author of [wakatime_exporter](https://github.com/MacroPower/wakatime_exporter).

 ![](https://grafana.com/api/dashboards/12790/images/8741/image)

-### WakaTime Integration
+### WakaTime integration

 Wakapi plays well together with [WakaTime](https://wakatime.com).
 For one thing, you can **forward heartbeats** from Wakapi to WakaTime to effectively use both services simultaneously.
 In addition, there is the option to **import historic data** from WakaTime for consistency between both services.
 Both features can be enabled in the _Integrations_ section of your Wakapi instance's settings page.

-### GitHub Readme Stats Integrations
+### GitHub Readme Stats integrations

 Wakapi also integrates with [GitHub Readme Stats](https://github.com/anuraghazra/github-readme-stats#wakatime-week-stats) to generate fancy cards for you.
 Here is an example.

 ![](https://github-readme-stats.vercel.app/api/wakatime?username=n1try&api_domain=wakapi.dev&bg_color=2D3748&title_color=2F855A&icon_color=2F855A&text_color=ffffff&custom_title=Wakapi%20Week%20Stats&layout=compact)